 Rome Corona.
 Due to the coronavirus, Italy has introduced a color system with white, yellow, orange and red.
 Rome is white zone.
 The situation is checked weekly.
 Find out what that means for your trip to Rome here.

-The provisions described here are expected to apply until December 2021.
+The provisions described herein are expected to apply through December 31, 2021.

 The EU COVID certificate

 There is some confusion with the EU digital COVID certificate because it is called differently in each country.
 In Germany it is called CovPass, in Austria grüner Pass, in Italy green pass or “certificazione verde”, in Switzerland COVID certificate, and so on.
 All of these EU certificates are valid in Italy .

 The certificate confirms that you have been vaccinated, have recovered, or have tested negative in the last 48 hours.
 The certification can also be issued in non-EU countries in the following languages: English, French, Spanish, Italian.
 If you are being tested in Italy, you can transfer the result to your app or show the printed test with the QR code.

 In order for the test to be included in the EU Covid certificate, you may need to give your consent in a privacy statement.
 Otherwise – if required -, the QR code is not valid for the EU certificate and you will have to repeat the test.

 From the age of 12 you need the certificate to enter Italy as well as for access to museums and events, for sports studios and for the interior of restaurants.
 The certificate is not required outdoors.
 Children from the age of 6 need a negative test to enter Italy.

 You need the certificate also for all flights and for sea travel.
 By rail, you only need the certificate for high-speed trains, Intercity and Intercity notte, and for regular buses if the journey passes through more than two regions.